carokhan/carokhan.github.io/htbca22/forensics/goldenpersistence.md

 ```
 ...

-I took a break from the challenge as I was frustrated from feeling steps away from the solution and then feeling like I was nowhere close.

-At this point anyone who has ever looked at PowerShell is probably yelling at me.
 Remember when I removed all the periods?
 Turns out those are important.
 Oops.

 I didn't realize this until a few hours later, when I was working on another challenge and came across [this article](https://www.pwndefend.com/2021/09/04/decoding-powershell-base64-encoded-commands-in-cyberchef/).